 So you see, EVERYTHING costs money.
 But if you see it as an exchange for the things you want (because in reality that IS what it is), you won’t feel like you’re ‘losing’ money or that you’re always broke.
 No money is ever lost – instead you gained things, things that you’ve been wanting.
 It’s a constant exchange and nothing more.

-The other less expensive way is just to keep on trucking.
+The other less expensive way is to just keep on trucking through posting on social media, seo and blogging.
 This is the nature of things, where not everything can happen right away because you want them to.
-You have to build up your reputation and following by being active on social media.
+You have to build up your reputation and following by being active on social media consistently and not just when you feel like it.
 You also have to post really good content on your blog so it can be found on Google.

 So in short, you have to experiment with all three of these things: paid advertising, blogging and social media.

 One of the main requirements to selling online is patience.
 You’re planting a seed right now, so don’t expect it to sprout right now too!

 I’m writing this because these are the things that I’m currently experiencing; in April 2017 I was so excited and full of fire to setup everything – the website, getting a seller’s permit & business tax license; those were not easy feats.
 The month of May was great because my good friend who is a herbalist invited me to have a table at a yoga studio for a small artisan faire – and I actually sold some stuff!
 Now it’s June and although I made a sale, I’m experiencing a little bit of a slump.

 So I’m writing this to my future self – everything goes in cycles and you have to keep going with this.
 Be persistent, don’t give up and you will eventually see the fruits of your labor.
 You put in a lot of work already, don’t succumb to just being lazy and letting Etsy, Ebay or Amazon take a cut from your profits.
 You are technical, creative and motivated.
 You can see this through and you will still be here a year from now.